Community detection in temporal multilayer networks, with an application to correlation networks: Single-layer modularity maximization

 Partitions at these boundary values of $\gamma$ correspond to the coarsest and finest possible partitions of a network, and varying the resolution parameter between these bounds makes it possible to examine a network's community structure at intermediate scales.

 For an observed and/or null network with signed edge weights, the intuition behind the effect of varying $\gamma$ in \eqref{EQ2.6} on an optimal solution is not straightforward.
 A single community and $N$ singleton communities do not need to be optimal partitions for any value of $\gamma \geq 0$.
 In particular, $B_{ij}$ has the same sign as $A_{ij}$ for sufficiently small values of $\gamma$, and $B_{ij}$ has the opposite sign to $P_{ij}$ for sufficiently large values of $\gamma$.
 For further discussion, see Section \ref{Section4}, where we explore the effect of varying the resolution parameter on an optimal partition for an observed and null network with signed edge weights.
-We take $\gamma^{-} = 0$ in numerical experiments with signed networks because optimal partitions can vary in the interval $\gamma\in[0,\gamma^-]$.\footnote{For $\gamma\geq\gamma^{+}$, one can show that all modularity contributions no longer change signs: these are negative (respectively, positive) between pairs of nodes with $P_{ij}\geq 0$ (respectively, $P_{ij}\leq 0$).}
+We vary the resolution parameter in the interval $[0,\gamma^+]$ instead of $[\gamma^-,\gamma^+]$ in numerical experiments with signed networks because globally optimal partitions can be different when $\gamma\in[0,\gamma^-]$.\footnote{For $\gamma\geq\gamma^{+}$, one can show that all modularity contributions no longer change signs.
+They are negative (respectively, positive) between pairs of nodes with $P_{ij}\geq 0$ (respectively, $P_{ij}\leq 0$).}

 It is important to differentiate between a ``resolution limit'' on the smallest community size that is imposed by a community-detection method \cite{Fortunato2007} and inherently multiscale community structure in a network \cite{Simon1962,Porter2009,Fortunato2010}.
 For the formulation of multiscale modularity in \eqref{EQ2.6}, the resolution limit described in \cite{Fortunato2007} applies to any fixed value of $\gamma$.
 By varying $\gamma$, one can identify communities that are smaller than the limit for any particular $\gamma$ value.
 In this sense, multiscale formulations of modularity help ``mitigate'' the resolution limit, though there remain issues \cite{Good2010,Arenas2008, Lambiotte2010}.
 In this paper, we do not address the issue of how to identify communities at different scales, though we note in passing that the literature includes variants of multiscale modularity (e.g., see \cite{Arenas2008}).
 We make observations on null networks in Section \ref{Section4}, and we illustrate how our observations can manifest in practice using the formulation of multiscale modularity in \eqref{EQ2.6}.
 (Our observations hold independently of the formulation of multiscale modularity that one adopts, but the precise manifestation can be different for different variants of multiscale modularity.)